agl-alexglopez/dancing-links/README.md

 2. Build and run the project.
 3. Select the `Disaster Planning` option from the top menu.
 4. Select any map from the drop down menu at the bottom of the window.
-5. Select the implementation that you want to solve the map.
+5. Select the implementation that you want to solve the map in the drop down menu: a traditional set based implementation, this quadruple linked dancing links solver, or the next supply tag implementation.
 Press `Solve` to view the fewest number of cities that can cover the map.

 ## Supply Tags: A Second Approach